Entiat — Washington State

 Free, remote group campground on the Entiat River just past Entiat Falls, with a vault toilet and easy river access — no potable water.

-Small two-site campground 33 miles up the valley — currently open for day use only due to hazard trees.
-Check with the Forest Service for current status.
+Remote two-site campground 33 miles up the valley, currently day use only due to hazard trees.
+Rough access road, overgrown sites, river access.
+Check Forest Service for current status.

 End-of-the-road campground 38 miles up the Entiat Valley with 25 first-come sites, vault toilets, potable water, and nearby backcountry trailheads.